AbirHasanArko/Numerical-Computing-Suite/Numerical Integration/Simpson's three-eighths rule/README.md

 --------------------------------------------------

 Table of Contents
-1. Introduction
+- Introduction
-2. Mathematical Formula
+- Mathematical Formula
-3. Validity Condition
+- Validity Condition
-4. Algorithm Steps
+- Algorithm Steps
-5. Implementation Notes
+- Implementation Notes
-6. Usage Example
+- Usage Example
-7. References
+- References

 --------------------------------------------------

 Introduction
-Simpson’s Three-Eighths (3/8) Rule approximates the definite integral by fitting cubic (3rd-degree) polynomials over groups of three consecutive subintervals.
-It is especially useful when the number of subintervals is a multiple of 3 and provides good accuracy for smooth functions.
+Simpson’s 3/8 Rule approximates the integral by fitting cubic (3rd-degree polynomials) over groups of three consecutive subintervals.
+It provides good accuracy for smooth functions when the number of subintervals is a multiple of three.

 --------------------------------------------------

 Mathematical Formula
-Divide the interval [a, b] into n equal subintervals (n must be a multiple of 3).
+Divide the interval [a,b] into n equal subintervals (n must be a multiple of 3).

 Step size:
 h = (b - a) / n